apihub/apihub/docs/api/manage_teams.rst

   Date: Sat, 06 Dec 2014 01:48:09 GMT
   Content-Length: 63

-  {"status_code":403,"payload":"You do not belong to this team!"}
+  {"error":"access_denied","payload":"You do not belong to this team!"}

 Deleting a team